CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_16S_Sanger.md

 * Remove and discard all supernatant from each well.

-* Wash 2 times as follows:
+* Keeping the samples on the magnetic stand, wash 2 times as follows:
 - Add 180 μl fresh 80% EtOH to each well.
 - Incubate on the magnetic stand for 30 seconds.
 - Remove and discard all supernatant from each well.

 * Using a 20 μl pipette, remove residual 80% EtOH from each well.

-* Air-dry on the magnetic stand for 15 minutes.
+* Let the plate stand on the magnet at RT until dry, usually less than 5 minutes.
+When dry, the beads will appear matte and cracked.

-* Remove from the magnetic stand.
+* Remove from the magnetic stand when samples are dry.

 * Add 52.5 μl RSB to each well.

-* Pipette to mix well.
+* Pipette to mix well and resuspend beads.

 * Incubate at room temperature for 2 minutes.